Guidelines for Partners in Science Grants

-To apply, a Mentor must have an active research program as evidenced by grants and/or publications and hold an appointment in a natural science department at a college, university, or other qualified institution in the Pacific Northwest (Alaska, Idaho, Montana, Oregon, and Washington).
+Mentors must have an active research program as evidenced by grants and/or publications and hold an appointment in a natural science department.

 Partners should possess academic qualifications in appropriate disciplines, in most cases a baccalaureate degree or the equivalent in chemistry, physics, biology, or earth science.
-Applicants must be a full-time teachers with a high school appointment and be teaching science.
-The teacher and high school would normally be within convenient commuting distance of the research host institution so that a research partnership may continue beyond the eight week summer research periods.
+Applicants must be full-time science teachers.

 Partners in Science Program History